Feeding the world’s growing population

 Understanding soil phosphorus fertility across New Zealand

-To better understand how soil phosphorus fertility is reflected across New Zealand's production land, the Association analysed routine soil Olsen P test results.
-This study examined data from approximately 800,000 records from across New Zealand, covering a range of farm systems and soil types collected during the period from 2012 to 2019.
+To better understand how soil phosphorus fertility is reflected across New Zealand's production land, the Association has examined routine soil Olsen P test results.
+Data comprises approximately 1,170,000 records from across New Zealand, covering a range of farm systems and soil types collected over a ten-year period from 2012 to 2022.

 Map of distribution of sampling

-Density of Olsen P measurements across New Zealand using rural and rural-adjacent postcodes.
+Density of Olsen P measurements across New Zealand based on postcodes for samples submitted.

 Table of samples by soil type

-Summary of Olsen P records by soil type and region, included in the final data set.
+Summary of number of Olsen P soil sample records by farm type and region, included in the data set.
+(Note: A&F crops means arable and forage crops)

 The Fertiliser Association of New Zealand and Dairy NZ funded development of the Nutrient Management Adviser Certification Programme (NMACP).
 This industry-wide certification aims to ensure that advisers have the learning, experience and capability to give sound nutrient advice.